Advertisement

 That Woman

-I went in honestly not knowing anything about the women reported to have had affairs with JFK, except for Marilyn Monroe was one of them.
-The show is a revelation: these are stories that were largely hidden from the public, thanks to a network of handlers around the President.
-The women came from a wide variety of backgrounds, from burlesque performer Blaze Starr, who ran away from her West Virginia home after narrowly escaping a gang rape by local boys to Mary Pinchot Meyer, an artist and former editor of the Atlantic whose death still remains a mystery.
+I went in honestly not knowing anything about the women reported to have had affairs with JFK, except that Marilyn Monroe was one of them.
+The show is a revelation: these are stories that were largely hidden from the public thanks to a network of handlers around the president.
+The women came from a wide variety of backgrounds, from burlesque performer Blaze Starr, who ran away from her West Virginia home after narrowly escaping a gang rape by local boys, to Mary Pinchot Meyer, an artist and former editor of the Atlantic whose death still remains a mystery.

 Penis Envy